Bill C-9 Explained - Speaking the Truth in love

 - Know your rights — and document your speech Consult with a lawyer familiar with religious liberty law.
 Keep records of your sermons, teachings, and public statements.
 Freedom of religion remains protected under Section 2 of the Charter — but that protection may need to be defended in court.

-Therefore, we will continue to teach what the Scriptures say.
-And we will do so with love — for our neighbours, for those with whom we disagree, and for a nation that still, under its Charter, promises freedom of conscience and religion to every person.
+And we will do so in faithfulness and Christian love — for our neighbours; for those with whom we disagree; and for a nation that still, under its Charter, promises freedom of conscience and religion to every person.

 "We must obey God rather than men."